Suggestion: Watch the 5 minutes video tutorial before reading this article

 At this point, it probably doesn’t come as a surprise that foreigners cannot own land in Indonesia.

-This is the standard in Southeast Asia where Malaysia is the only exception (I don’t count Singapore as it’s practically impossible to buy land unless you’re a local citizen).
+This is the standard in Southeast Asia where Malaysia is the only exception (I don’t count Singapore as it’s practically impossible to buy land unless you’re a local citizen or permanent resident).

 Still, some foreigners buy land through contractual setups, often referred to as nominee structures.
 Simply put, they let an Indonesian citizen hold the title for them.